 Finally, the imagery (besides being cut off) is bland and boring and definitely won’t engage the audience well.

 Any issues with formatting, spelling, graphics, and messaging will leave a lasting impression of your school to anyone who views it.
 Make sure you get the right people for the job.

-Vibrant, evocative and relevant imagery which leaves no doubt as to the nature of the event.
-An event advert like this including a proud parent exclaiming, “Tommy is going to be in this!” or “Katie’s going to be honored tomorrow night!”, can be incredibly effective in building engagement.
+Vibrant, evocative and relevant imagery leaves no doubt as to the nature of the event.
+An event advert like this, including a proud parent exclaiming, “Tommy is going to be in this!” or “Katie’s going to be honored tomorrow night!” can be incredibly effective in building engagement.